marciliocn/void-installer/README.md

 - [ ] Verifiy if SWAP is cryptographied (see https://wiki.archlinux.org/index.php/Dm-crypt/Swap_encryption)
 - [ ] Add /home as a cryptographied partition (only /boot and / are cryptografied).
 See void-install-uefi on Joplin
 - [ ] Insert a for loop to open and crypto partitions (starting in "echo "[!]
 Encrypt boot partition"" line - like in "for FS in ${!LV[@]}; do" line)
-- [ ] Option o install with local repository
+- [ ] Option to install with local repository
 - [ ] Update the DEVNAME process to choose with `lsblk | grep -a '^[^l][a-z]' | cut -d ' ' -f 1` (removing hard coded)
 - [ ] Add TXT files with Keymaps, Timezone, Lang, etc....in root directory as reference

 ### CHANGELOG
+#### 202002.01
+- Change PS4 to PS3 to choose filesystem
+- FSTAB check order on partitions
+- Change for UUID indeed label partitions on FSTAB
 #### 202001.04
 - Added HOME partition
 - Adjust for all CHROOT commands on the same file